-These DIY Wind Chimes, made from a plastic bottle and some beads and buttons, will add a burst of colour to any outdoor play space or patio!
-A great recycled craft for kids to make for Mother’s Day.
+These Recycled Bottle Wind Chimes will add a burst of colour to any outdoor play space or patio!
 All you need is a plastic bottle, paint, yarn and buttons!

 I love that these wind chimes were made using recyclables and craft items that we had on hand.
 We love crafting with stuff we already have around the house, don’t you?

 To make our Plastic Bottle Wind Chimes, you’ll need: